Epilepsy Program Policy Manual

 Calculation of Applicant’s Federal Poverty Level (FPL) Percentage

-If a contractor collects a co-pay, the contractor must determine the applicant’s exact household FPL percentage.
-The contractor must not charge a co-pay for epilepsy clients whose household income is at or below 100% of the FPL.
+If a contractor collects a co-pay, they must determine the applicant’s exact household FPL percentage.
+The contractor must not charge a co-pay for epilepsy clients whose household income is at or below 100% FPL.

 The steps to determine the applicant’s actual household FPL percentage are:

-See the example below for a family of three, with a monthly income amount of $2,093:
+Review the example below for a family of three, with a monthly income amount of $2,593:

 Client Fees and Co-Pays